zengzzzzz/golang-trending-archive/README.md

 * 【2024-09-01】[alibaba / fastjson2](https://github.com/alibaba/fastjson2) - 🚄 FASTJSON2 is a Java JSON library with excellent performance.
 ## Typescript

+* 【2025-05-19】[openai / openai-realtime-agents](https://github.com/openai/openai-realtime-agents) - This is a simple demonstration of more advanced, agentic patterns built on top of the Realtime API.
 * 【2025-05-17】[langgenius / webapp-conversation](https://github.com/langgenius/webapp-conversation) -
 * 【2025-05-16】[deskree-inc / nanoservice-ts](https://github.com/deskree-inc/nanoservice-ts) - NanoService is an open-source framework that enables developers to build lightweight, modular, and scalable backend applications using nanoservices.
 * 【2025-05-15】[aws-amplify / amplify-js](https://github.com/aws-amplify/amplify-js) - A declarative JavaScript library for application development using cloud services.